IonToncu/Spring/notite.md

         Scopes a single bean definition to any number of object instances.

 ## Bean Life Cycle (Init and Destroy method)
     Spring bean is easy to understand.
 When a bean is instantiated, it may be required to perform some initialization to get it into a usable state.
 Similarly, when the bean is no longer required and is removed from the container, some cleanup may be required.

+## Annotation
+    Annotations is a form of metadata that provides data about a program.
+In other words, annotations are used to provide supplemental information about a program.
+It is not a part of the application that we develop.
+It does not have a direct effect on the operation of the code they annotate.
+It does not change the action of the compiled program.